Family Photoshoot with Grandparents

 What to Wear (and What Not to Wear)

-Coordinating without giving 90s boyband is the goal.
-Stick to neutral tones and soft colours, avoiding large logos, busy patterns or anything too matchy-matchy.
+Many of the photos we’ll capture on the day will be in a group, so we should aim towards coordinating without matchy-matchy vibes.
+Stick to neutral tones and soft colours, avoiding large logos, busy patterns or anything too samey.
 Because we’ll be shooting outdoors, take inspiration from the colours of the season and choose colours that are complementary to our beautiful natural backdrops.
 If in doubt, I am with you at every step of the way, and will help with wardrobe advice and visual examples when we plan your shoot.

-Comfortable shoes are a must – especially for the grandparents.
+Comfortable shoes are a must – especially for the grandparents but for the little ones as well!
 If we’re in muddy seasons, wellies may be just the thing!

 If we’re heading somewhere with grass and you have some sitting shots in mind, consider wearing darker trousers or jeans to avoid stains (unless you fancy a polka-dot effect by the end of the session!).